Saving and Using an Excel 2010 Macro-Enabled Workbook

 Follow these steps to save a macro-enabled workbook:

-Click the Office button and then click Save As.
+Click the File tab and then choose Save As.

 The Save As dialog box appears.